BhautikLukhi/Salary-Prediction/README.md

 # Salary-Prediction
-Machine Learning web application in Python with and deployed using newly available Streamlit library.
+Machine Learning web application in Python, deployed using newly available Streamlit library.
 Used real world data available on stack overlow to build a machine learning model.

 Web deployed app contains two pages.
 Explore -  you can get some insights about salaries worldwide.\